sherylg343/janeric/TESTING.md

  a typo in the gmail address of which I'm not aware.
 So additional testing and troubleshooting is needed for email addresses.

+ ### Caveat
+ I fully acknowledge that the manual testing described below is not comprehensive enough for the website to be ready to launch.
+ However, it represents a thorough general functional testing of the website features and additional testing to anticipate misuse of the site is planned for the future.

  #### Part One: Initial Navigation

  ##### Mobile Screen Version (side slide navigation menu)